light1726/light1726.github.io/vaenar-tts/index.md

 [Glow-TTS (official): https://github.com/jaywalnut310/glow-tts](https://github.com/jaywalnut310/glow-tts)

-The below official Hifi-GAN implementation is used.
+<h3>The below official Hifi-GAN implementation is used.</h3>

 [Hifi-GAN (official): https://github.com/jik876/hifi-gan]( https://github.com/jik876/hifi-gan)

 <h2>3.
 Synthesized samples -- Comparison with other models<a name="samples-comp"></a></h2>

-Below lists the samples that are sampled for the subjective evaluation.
+<h3>Below lists the samples that are synthesized for the subjective evaluation.</h3>

 LJ003-0305.
 The provision of more baths was also suggested, and the daily sweeping out of the prison.